richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 - QUESTION: What specific autoscaling policies will be implemented and how will their effectiveness be validated?

 ### Landing Zone
-The planned landing zone configuration is not fully defined and requires further clarification.
+The landing zone is structured as multiple resource groups within a single subscription, but the grouping and regional strategy are not yet defined

+- QUESTION: How are resource groups organized (for example, by environment, workload, or function), and how will that structure impact resource selection and scaling strategies
-- QUESTION: What is the planned landing zone configuration (for example, single region with multi-zone versus multi-region deployment) and how will it impact resource selection and scaling strategies?
+- QUESTION: What is the planned region and availability‑zone configuration (for example, single region with multi‑zone versus multi‑region deployment)
-- QUESTION: Are there specific network or geographic redundancy requirements that must be incorporated?
+- QUESTION: Are there specific network or geographic redundancy requirements that must be incorporated within this single‑subscription design?

 ### Performance Thresholds
 Key performance triggers and cost strategies for scaling remain to be defined.